Acoustic resonance: Open at both ends

 By overblowing an open tube, a note can be obtained that is an octave above the fundamental frequency or note of the tube.
 For example, if the fundamental note of an open pipe is C1, then overblowing the pipe gives C2, which is an octave above C1.

 Open cylindrical tubes resonate at the approximate frequencies:

 where n is a positive integer (1, 2, 3...) representing the resonance node, L is the length of the tube and v is the speed of sound in air (which is approximately 343 m/s at 20 °C).
 This equation comes from the boundary conditions for the pressure wave, which treats the open ends as pressure nodes where the change in pressure Δp must be zero.

 A more accurate equation considering an end correction is given below:

-where d is the diameter of the resonance tube.
+where r is the radius of the resonance tube.
 This equation compensates for the fact that the exact point at which a sound wave is reflecting at an open end is not perfectly at the end section of the tube, but a small distance outside the tube.

 The reflection ratio is slightly less than 1; the open end does not behave like an infinitesimal acoustic impedance; rather, it has a finite value, called radiation impedance, which is dependent on the diameter of the tube, the wavelength, and the type of reflection board possibly present around the opening of the tube.